 Tin Gift Boxes

 Tin gift boxes that usually contain cookies and holiday treats are not recyclable at the curb.
-Find a reuse project or place in the trash for disposal.
+Find a reuse project, recycle at a scrap metal yard or place in the trash for disposal.

 Each year, 10 million Christmas trees end up in the landfill.
 Your tree does not belong in curbside recycling with your newspapers and bottles, but you can still recycle your tree.
 Many cities offer programs to turn your tree to mulch or wood chips.
 Call your city service department or trash hauler for more information or find details for your community.